 Mr. Saikawa stated, “I would like to thank Mr. Ghosn and the Nissan board for entrusting me with this new responsibility.
 Under Mr. Ghosn’s chairmanship and with the support of the excellent leadership team that has been built at Nissan, my focus will be delivering our company’s continued performance and development and on continuing Nissan’s contribution to the success of the Alliance.”

-Nissan is a global full-line vehicle manufacturer that sells more than 60 models under the Nissan, Infiniti and Datsun brands.
-In fiscal year 2015, the company sold more than 5.4 million vehicles globally, generating revenue of 12.2 trillion yen.
-Nissan engineers, manufactures and markets the world’s best-selling all-electric vehicle in history, the Nissan LEAF.
+Nissan is a global full-line vehicle manufacturer that sells more than 60 models under the Nissan, Infiniti, and Datsun brands.
+In the fiscal year 2015, the company sold more than 5.4 million vehicles globally, generating revenue of 12.2 trillion yen.
+Nissan engineers manufacture and market the world’s best-selling all-electric vehicle in history, the Nissan LEAF.
 Nissan’s global headquarters in Yokohama, Japan manages operations in six regions: ASEAN & Oceania; Africa, Middle East & India; China; Europe; Latin America and North America.
 Nissan has been partnered with French manufacturer Renault since 1999 and Mitsubishi Motors since 2016 under the Renault-Nissan Alliance.

 For more information, visit our website http://www.nissan-global.com/EN/

 - Disclaimer - News, data, and statements included in this release are intended exclusively for general information purposes.
 Talent4Boards does not guarantee that news is accurate or about the correct person and accepts neither liability for the consequences of the reader’s reliance, nor responsibility for the accuracy of the information.
 Nothing in this release should be considered for decisions about referred securities.
 Products and brand names may be trademarks or registered trademarks of their respective owners.